-Model simulations are validated and compared against observed yearly average streamflow changes in near-natural catchments and observation-based average evapotranspiration.
-The relative streamflow changes for the period 1962-2004 (normalized by the standard deviation of yearly streamflow) were used as presented in Stahl et al. (2010, their Figure 2).
+Model simulations are validated against observed yearly average streamflow changes in near-natural catchments and observation-based average evapotranspiration.
+The relative streamflow changes for the period 1962-2004 (normalized by the standard deviation of yearly streamflow) were taken directly from Stahl et al. (2010, their Figure 2).
 Average evapotranspiration was derived from GLEAM v3.2a (Martens et al., 2017).
-The contribution of P, PET and land use (through w) was assessed by performing separate simulations in which only one of the three factors was varied while the others were kept constant at their 1960s reference.
+The contribution of P, PET and land use (through w^) was assessed by performing separate simulations in which only one of the three factors was varied while the others were kept constant at their 1960s reference.